citp/privacy-policy-historical/a/am/aml/amli.com.md

 We may collect Traffic Data through various methods including, but not limited to, cookies (which are text files sent to your web browser and stored on your hard disk, to enable us to provide you with a more individualized experience on the Websites and delivery of information), IP addresses, and transparent GIFs or pixel tags (which are small graphic files that allow us to monitor the use of the Websites and our email communications).
-We may also use Traffic Data, including tracking cookies and retargeting marketing cookies, to remind you about AMLI, including via our marketing affiliates.
+We may also use Traffic Data, including tracking cookies and retargeting marketing cookies, to provide you with AMLI-related advertising, including via our third-party advertising partners, and share with our analytics providers (as further described below).

 2\.
 Personal Information